Vanguard Digital Advisor review 2024

 The all-index and ESG portfolios use passively managed funds, some of the cheapest on the market, while the active/index portfolio uses some more expensive but still reasonably priced active funds in addition to low-cost ETFs.

 The exact fee you’d pay for each portfolio depends on the weighting of the various individual funds.
 For example, in the all-index portfolio, you might pay around 0.05 percent annually.
-Combined with the advisory fee for that option, you’d pay an all-in cost of about 0.20 percent (a net 0.15 for the advisory fee and 0.05 for the funds).
+But remember, that fee is effectively included in the 0.20 percent gross fee you’re already paying for this portfolio, so it’s not an extra cost, as it is at most other robo-advisors.

 Vanguard’s pricing remains highly competitive with rivals’, if not beating them.
 For example, robo-advisors Betterment and Wealthfront charge 0.25 percent as a management fee and then have another 0.08 to 0.10 percent in ETF fees (and potentially more, depending on exactly which funds and allocations you select).
 To be fair, those ETF fees don’t go to the robo-advisor but to the fund company itself (which often is actually Vanguard.)